OpenSourceBrain/Documentation/source/OSBv1/Creating_Your_Own_Project.md

 ![](https://raw.githubusercontent.com/OpenSourceBrain/OSB_Documentation/master/resources/images/NewProject.png)

 Enter the long name of the project (this can be edited later), the short ID (this can't be changed), a description of the project and the path to the GitHub repository.

-If the code is not on GitHub yet, or if you host it elsewhere leave this blank.
-The repository URL can be added manually at a later point.
+You should remember to add a link to the [ModelDB](http://senselab.med.yale.edu/ModelDB/default.asp) entry for the original model code if it is present on there too.
+See the {ref}`next page <v1:document_project>` for details.

 ## Add some documentation

-There is information {ref}`here <v1:document_project>` on adding documentation to your OSB project.
+There is information {ref}`here <v1:document_project>` on adding further documentation to your OSB project, e.g. a description taken from a README file, or other metadata.

 ## Say hello…

 Now is a good time to drop us a line on info@opensourcebrain.org, and let us know your plans for what you’d like to get out of OSB.
-We’re always happy to hear from new users.
+We’re always happy to hear from new users!